Who are we. Why are we here. Why have we filled your car with Jello.

 A. Our equipment list is constantly evolving, so what we use in each episode doesn’t always match the one before it.
 This is what we’re using right now though at least.

-Trae has gone through a pile of microphones, but since fall of 2014 he’s primarily used an Audio-Technica ATR2100-USB.
+Trae has gone through a pile of microphones, but since fall of 2014 they’ve primarily used an Audio-Technica ATR2100-USB.
 It’s a good mic.
 You should get one.

 Q. Where are you guys based?

-A. Nick is in Janesville, Wisconsin currently, while Trae lives in Lafayette, IN.
-Trae describes Indiana as “Like Wisconsin, but 15% worse.”
+A. Right now, the answer is “Wisconsin.”
+Nick is in Janesville, Gen in Plover, and Trae lives in Eau Claire.
+For years Trae lived in Lafayette, IN.
+Trae describes Indiana as “Like Wisconsin, but 15% worse,” and is very happy to be back.

 Q. I heard you guys had a convention?

 A. We did!
-With the help of some of our friends, the Nerd & Tie Expo took place September 23-25 in to Eau Claire, WI.
+With the help of some of our friends, the Nerd & Tie Expo took place September 23-25, 2016 in to Eau Claire, WI.
+Unfortunately due to a litany of issues (including the venue getting torn down) we didn’t schedule a second one.
 Will we run another one?
 We haven’t decided yet.

 Q. I have a question you didn’t answer!